-(25) To be assured that female members have direct access to a woman's health specialist within the network for covered care necessary to provide women's routine and preventive health care services.
-This is in addition to the member's designated PCP if the PCP is not a woman's health specialist.
+(25) For female members, to obtain direct access to a woman's health specialist within the network for covered care necessary to provide women's routine and preventive health care services.
+This is in addition to a member's designated PCP if the PCP is not a woman's health specialist.

 (26) To be provided a second opinion from a qualified health care professional within the MCP's panel.
 If such a qualified health care professional is not available within the MCP's panel, the MCP must arrange for a second opinion outside the network, at no cost to the member.

 (B) MCPs must advise members via the member handbook of the member rights specified in paragraph (A) of this rule.

 Rule Amplifies: 5162.03 , 5164.02 , 5167.03 , 5167.10